Stocks slip ahead of deluge of earnings, economic data

 NEW YORK (AP) — Stocks are slipping Monday ahead of reports that could offer clues on questions that have kept Wall Street at a standstill, including on where the economy and corporate profits are heading.

-Coca-Cola was edging 0.1% higher after reporting stronger profit and revenue than expected for the first three months of the year.
+Coca-Cola was edging 0.1% lower, despite reporting stronger profit and revenue than expected for the first three months of the year.
 It was the only company in the S&P 500 to report Monday morning, but more than 170 others are scheduled to follow it this week.

 The question is whether they can top the low bar that Wall Street has set for them, and what CEOs say about their prospects for profits later this year.
 Analysts expect S&P 500 companies to report a roughly 6% drop in earnings per share from a year earlier, which would be their worst showing since the spring of 2020 when the pandemic paralyzed the economy.